FireElementalNE/MPCLoopParallelization/AlgoDef/Explanations.md

 _EXPLAIN ARRAY SSA_

 A program consists of many possibly dependent statements.
 A dependency is any grouping of statements that share a common resource.
-Dependencies fall into two categories: _definition_, _use_ (Def/Use dependency) and _read_, _write_ (R/W dependency).
-Furthermore, every dependency can either effect variables withing the current loop iteration (Inter-Loop dependency) or effect variables on a _different_ loop iteration (Cross-Loop dependency).
+# Dependencies fall into two categories:  _definition_, _use_ (Def/Use dependency) and _read_, _write_ (R/W dependency).
+Furthermore, every dependency can either effect variables within the current loop iteration (Inter-Loop dependency) or effect variables on a _different_ loop iteration (Cross-Loop dependency).
 The guarantees of SSA for non-array variables ensure that cross-loop dependencies _must_ involve array variables.
 This means that all